magepages/mpdocs/docs/sage-pay/index.md

 - **Environment**:
   - Admin can choose Sandbox environment to test Sage Pay function.
   - When you want to apply for online payment, please change to **Production**.
-- **Username**:
-  - Enter the username that you took when you registered your Sage pay account.
-  - If left blank, you cannot connect to Sage Pay.
-- **Password**:
-  - Enter the password with the Sage pay account.
-  - If left blank, you cannot connect to Sage Pay.
-- **Server Domain**:
-  - Enter **Domain** has been received from Sage pay.
-Used for **Sagepay Form/ Server Integration**.
-  - If left blank or incorrectly entered, it will not integrate with Sage Pay.
 - **Form Integration Encryption Password**:
   - Enter the password of Sage Pay.
 Used for **Sagepay Form/ Server Integration**.
   - If left blank or incorrectly entered, it will not integrate with Sage Pay.